 While some lucky investors have seen huge gains, the potential for losses or even outright fraud is high.

 According to one estimate from Statis Group, a US research company, around 80% of all available cryptocurrencies are fraudulent, and even the ones launched in good faith have no guarantee of success or profit for investors.

 The Which?
 Money Helpline has received dozens of calls from members who have fallen victim to scams related to cryptocurrencies.
 Some of them have seen their money disappear into a black hole, while others have been left effectively holding gift tokens for a shop that will never open.

 I went undercover in May and June, posing as an inexperienced investor in the market.
 I wanted to see if cryptocurrencies really do have something to offer investors, or whether they are merely get-rich-quick schemes that are likely to end in tears.

 - This article first appeared in the July 2018 edition of Which?
 Money.
-Take out a two-month trial of the magazine for £1 today.

 What are cryptocurrencies?